opencv/opencv/modules/gpu/doc/data_structures.rst

 gpu::Stream
 -----------
-.. cpp:class:: gpu::Stream
+.. ocv:class:: gpu::Stream

 This class encapsulates a queue of asynchronous calls.
 Some functions have overloads with the additional ``gpu::Stream`` parameter.
 The overloads do initialization work (allocate output buffers, upload constants, and so on), start the GPU kernel, and return before results are ready.
-You can check whether all operations are complete via :cpp:func:`gpu::Stream::queryIfComplete`.
-You can asynchronously upload/download data from/to page-locked buffers, using the :cpp:class:`gpu::CudaMem` or :c:type:`Mat` header that points to a region of :cpp:class:`gpu::CudaMem`.
+You can check whether all operations are complete via :ocv:func:`gpu::Stream::queryIfComplete`.
+You can asynchronously upload/download data from/to page-locked buffers, using the :ocv:class:`gpu::CudaMem` or :c:type:`Mat` header that points to a region of :ocv:class:`gpu::CudaMem`.

 **Note:**